 Fetal Growth Restriction: This refers to a fetus who doesn’t grow at a normal rate within the womb.
 Fibroids can affect baby growth if the fibroids are very large.
 When born, the baby may have a low birth weight, low Apgar scores, meconium aspiration, decreased oxygen levels, low blood sugar, or a variety of other health challenges.
 Your doctor will take fundal measurements at each prenatal visit to help detect any growth abnormalities.

 Fibroids can still increase the risk of complications during and after delivery.

-- During Delivery: Studies indicate that the odds of a woman with fibroids having a C-section –– the surgical removal of a baby through incisions in the abdomen and uterus –– are up to six times greater than for a woman without fibroids.
+- Fibroids During Labor: Studies indicate that the odds of a woman with fibroids having a C-section –– the surgical removal of a baby through incisions in the abdomen and uterus –– are up to six times greater than for a woman without fibroids.
 Uterine fibroids can prevent contractions, block the birth canal, or lead to a breech position.
 Babies born via C-section can experience both short and long-term health problems.

-- After Delivery: Postpartum hemorrhage –– more bleeding than normal after delivery –– is another potential complication that individuals with fibroids are significantly more likely to experience.
+- Fibroids After Delivery: Postpartum hemorrhage –– more bleeding than normal after delivery –– is another potential complication that individuals with fibroids are significantly more likely to experience.

 - Apply a warm water bottle to painful areas

 - Exercise to increase your body’s natural painkiller, endorphins

 - Eat a healthy diet with plenty of fiber and beta carotene-rich foods